DataFire/Integrations/integrations/generated/osf/README.md

       * self `string`: A link to the detail page for the preprint.
     * relationships **required** `object`: URLs to other entities or entity collections that have a relationship to the preprint entity.
       * citation `string`: A relationship to the citation of the preprint.
+      * contributors `string`: A relationship to the preprint authors
+      * files `string`: A relationship to the storage providers to the preprint - in this case, preprints are restricted to having just the OsfStorage provider.
       * identifiers `string`: A relationship to the identifiers associated with the preprint.
       * license `string`: A relationship to the license that has been applied to the preprint.
-      * node **required** `string`: A relationship to the node that was created for the preprint, or from which the preprint was created.
+      * node `string`: A relationship to the project containing supplemental materials for the preprints.
-      * primary_file **required** `string`: A relationship to the file that is designated as the preprint's primary file, or the manuscript of the preprint.
+      * primary_file `string`: A relationship to the file that is designated as the preprint's primary file, or the manuscript of the preprint.
       * provider **required** `string`: A relationship to the preprint provider under which the preprint was created (OSF, socarxiv, psyarxiv, etc.).
     * type **required** `string`: The type identifier of the preprint entity (`preprints`).